 You can apply online if you have a verified MyGovID, or if you don’t, you can book an appointment to go to any NDLS office with your certificate of competency, ID and supporting documents (see here to book and for the list of what is and isn’t accepted).
 Remember, if you go to the office, they’ll take your photo on the spot, so be ready to take one you won’t mind looking at for the next ten years!

 The new licence will come in the post soon after – and that’s when you can finally bin those L-plates.

-Remember that your licence is for specific categories of vehicle.
+Remember that your licence is for specific vehicle categories.
 The B category license for standard cars allows you to drive vehicles (not motorbikes or tractors) of up to 3,500kg in mass, with a trailer of up to 750kg, and a max of 8 passenger seats.
 If you sat the test in an automatic vehicle, your licence will only qualify you to drive other automatics, but passing in a manual allows you to drive both.
-If you want to drive a different type of vehicle down the line or tow a larger trailer, you'll need to check the back of your licence and the NDLS website to make sure you are licensed to drive it.
-Other categories of vehicle, including large vans, trucks, buses and motorbikes, have their own tests.
+If you want to drive a different type of vehicle down the line or tow a larger trailer, you’ll need to check the back of your licence and the NDLS website to make sure you are licensed to drive it.
+Other categories of vehicle, including large vans, trucks, buses, and motorbikes, have their own tests.

-How long do you have to have N plates on your car?
+How long do N plates stay up?